xlnt-community/xlnt/docs/introduction/Installation.md

 cmake ..
 ```

-By default, xlnt is build as a shared library.
+By default, xlnt is built as a shared library.
 Some important options are:

  - STATIC: Set to ON to build xlnt as a static library instead of a shared library.
  - TESTS: Set to ON to build test executable (in ./tests).
 Requires de_DE locale being installed on your system for all tests to succeed.
  - DOCUMENTATION: Set to ON to build API reference documentation (in ./api-reference).
 Requires doxygen being installed on your system.
  - CMAKE_INSTALL_PREFIX: specify the location where you want to install xlnt.
+ - CMAKE_BUILD_TYPE: Specify the desired build type (Debug, Release, RelWithDebInfo or MinSizeRel).
+Only applicable for single-configuration generators (Makefile or Ninja), typically used on Linux derivatives (e.g. Ubuntu).

 To build a static library including tests and documentation, you can use the following cmake command: